AtomicSponge/node-scripts/docbuilder/README.md

 ## Usage

-Inside the folder you wish to generate the documentation in, create a __.docbuilder_config.json__ file with the following format:
+Inside the folder you wish to generate the documentation in, create a `.docbuilder.config.json` file with the following format:
 ```
 {
     "generators": {
         "doxygen": "doxygen $PROJECT_LOCATION",
-        "jdoc": "npx jsdoc -d $OUTPUT_FOLDER/$PROJECT $PROJECT_LOCATION/$PROJECT.js"
+        "jdoc": "npx jsdoc -d $OUTPUT_FOLDER/$PROJECT $PROJECT.js"
     },
     "jobs": [
         {